nannantest/test/enable-new-product.md

 2. Switch to v2 in **Select a spec** on upper right corner;

-3. Go to and expand *translation-sync-api*, you will find an API as below:
+3. Find and expand *translation-sync-api*, you will get an API as below:

 `PUT /i18n/api/v2/translation/products/{productName}/versions/{version} Update translation`